 Rustic Triple Meat Chili

 Welcome to healthy protein heaven.
-This chili is a go-to recovery meal when I’m lifting a lot.
+This chili is a go-to recovery meal when I’m strength training a lot.
 And because it’s macronutrient-balanced, it can also be used to preserve muscle mass for people who are cutting.
 (If you’re not up on your gym jargon, and who can blame you, “cutting” is not an emo thing 😂 – it’s a term for losing body fat while retaining muscle).
 This chili is also excellent for anyone who is deficient in or just craving more iron.

 Even if you are NONE of those things, this meal is so comforting for any autumn or winter day.
 It’s great for blustery wind, great for coming in out of the rain, perfect for snow days.
 After an entire summer of grill and salads, sometimes I break this recipe out literally the day after Labor Day.